- Education (EDUC), Signal processing and system theory EDUCATION: Development of pedagogical techniques and assessment tools.

 - Signal Processing (SP), Graph signal processing

-Babak Ayazifar joined the EECS faculty at UC Berkeley in 2005, where he is now a Lecturer with Security of Employment (Lecturer SOE).
-He earned his B.S. in EE from Caltech, and his S.M. and Ph.D. in EECS from MIT.
-In his doctoral research, he applied spectral graph theory to the study of the mutual influence of a network's topology and dynamics.
-This led to his dissertation,
+Babak Ayazifar joined the EECS faculty at UC Berkeley in 2005, where he is now a Teaching Professor.
+He earned his BS in EE from Caltech, and his SM and PhD in EECS from MIT.
+His dissertation,

 At MIT, Babak received the Harold L. Hazen Award for outstanding teaching (1995).
 He advanced to the rank of Instructor-G, which conferred teaching assignments ordinarily reserved for faculty (1996).
 He won the Goodwin Medal—MIT's most prestigious award for a graduate student who "has performed above and beyond the norm, and whose teaching efforts can truly be characterized as `conspicuously effective'" (1999).
-In spring 2002, he took leave from his graduate studies to take an appointment as a Senior Lecturer at MIT’s School of Engineering, teaching a graduate course in digital signal processing.
+In spring 2002, he was appointed as a Senior Lecturer in MIT’s School of Engineering, teaching a graduate course in Digital Signal Processing.

-Immediately prior to his faculty appointment at UC Berkeley, Babak was a Technical Specialist in the Intellectual Property and Technology Group of Ropes & Gray, LLP in Boston, MA.
-His intellectual property experience spans patent prosecution and related activities over a wide range of technologies, such as mechanical devices, intravascular MRI, DNA Microarray data analysis, and encrypted communication using chaotic systems.
-Babak is a patent agent, registered to practice before the United States Patent and Trademark Office (Reg.
+Prior to his arrival at Berkeley, Babak was a Technical Specialist in the Intellectual Property and Technology Group of Ropes & Gray, LLP in Boston.
+His patent prosecution and related activities spanned a range of technologies, such as mechanical devices, intravascular MRI, DNA Microarray data analysis, and encrypted communication using chaotic systems.
+Babak is a patent agent, registered to practice before the US Patent and Trademark Office (Reg.
 No. 56793).

 Babak is co-inventor on the patent Method and apparatus for providing scalable compressed video signal: U.S. Patent no. 5,387,940.
-This reflects part of his work as an Associate Member of the Technical Staff in the Communications Research Laboratory of the David Sarnoff Research Center in Princeton, NJ.
+This stemmed from his work as an Associate Member of the Technical Staff in the Communications Research Laboratory at David Sarnoff Research Center in Princeton.

-At UC Berkeley, Babak has focused on teaching, student learning, curriculum development and reform, mentoring graduate and undergraduate teaching assistants, and sharing the results of his pedagogical innovations and insight at international conferences, workshops, and other forums.
+At Berkeley Babak has focused on teaching, student learning, curriculum development and reform, mentoring TAs, and sharing his pedagogical innovations and insight at conferences, workshops, and other forums.

 In 2008 Babak received the UC Berkeley Electrical Engineering Division's Outstanding Teaching Award.